- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - If secretions clear and there are no signs of respiratory distress, do not suction

-- Should always have “GO BAG” (Emergency Travel Bag) accessible when completing any tracheostomy procedure
+- There should always be a “GO BAG” (Emergency Travel Bag) accessible when completing any tracheostomy procedure

 - “Deep suctioning” up to or beyond the tracheal carina (point of bronchial bifurcation and tissue resistance) should not be indicated in a school setting, as it may cause epithelial damage